College Research Fellowships

 Online Nomination Process

-The deadline for 2014-15 College Research Feollowship nominations for Research and Special Service is TBD.
+The deadline for 2016-17 College Research Feollowship nominations for Research and Special Service is November 23, 2015.

-Information needed for a 2014-15 College Research Fellowship nomination: nominee's eid; type of award (Research or Special Service); semester; regular course assignments; how students will be accommodated; criteria used to select nominee; a list of all partial; semester-; or academic-year research leaves for the past three years including any publications, presentations, and honors/awards that resulted; research proposal title; and a research proposal for uploading.
+Information needed for a 2016-17 College Research Fellowship nomination: nominee's eid; type of award (Research or Special Service); semester; regular course assignments; how students will be accommodated; criteria used to select nominee; a list of all partial; semester-; or academic-year research leaves for the past five years including any publications, presentations, and honors/awards that resulted (in report form for uploading); research proposal title; and a research proposal for uploading.

-Information needed for a 2014-15 Supplemental College Research Fellowship nomination: nominee's eid, semester(s), regular course assignments, how students will be accommodated, a list of all partial, semester-, or academic-year research leaves for the past three years, name(s) of granting agency, and award materials for uploading.
+Information needed for a 2016-17 Supplemental College Research Fellowship nomination: nominee's eid, semester(s), regular course assignments, how students will be accommodated, a list of all partial, semester-, or academic-year research leaves for the past five years, name(s) of granting agency, and award materials for uploading.

 The College of Liberal Arts encourages and assists faculty in obtaining research funding both from the University and from outside sources.
 For more information on the college’s Grant Services, please visit Grants & Contracts.